No matter how it's called, this is what we do better

 Cultured Marble Reglazing

-Common applications: bathtubs, walls, sinks, jacuzzi
+Common applications: bathtubs, tiles, sinks, Jacuzzis

 Acrylic Refinishing

-Common applications: bathtubs, jacuzzi
+Common applications: bathtubs, Jacuzzis

 bathtub refinishing